quartzolit/ZG-Linketinder/README.md

 ## 1.9

 S.O.L.I.D methods applied.
-On server side, the methods of Person class about skills was inserted at a proper class.
+On server side, the methods of Person class about skills was inserted at a proper class to preserve the idea of Single Responsability.
+Some interfaces were created to prepare the backend to connect to DB.
 Tests were refactored to make it work properly.

 # Executing project